Cite evidence and reference specific parts of the research when giving feedback.

 Percentile ranking (0-100%)

-Are the used well-justified and explained; are they a reasonable approach to answering the question(s) in this context?
+Are the methods used well-justified and explained; are they a reasonable approach to answering the question(s) in this context?
 Are the underlying assumptions reasonable?

 Are the results and methods likely to be robust to reasonable changes in the underlying assumptions?
+Does the author demonstrate this?

 Percentile ranking (0-100%)

-To what extent does the project contribute to the field or to practice, particularly in ways that are to global priorities and impactful interventions?
+To what extent does the project contribute to the field or to practice, particularly in ways that are relevant to global priorities and impactful interventions?

 (Applied stream: please focus on ‘improvements that are actually helpful’.)